Install the Admaxxer WordPress plugin

 3. Paste it into the WordPress Website ID field, click Save Changes.

 4. The plugin starts injecting the pixel on the next page load.
-Visit your storefront in an incognito window — you'll see a real-time pageview in Admaxxer's live analytics within 5 seconds.
+Visit your storefront in an incognito window — you'll see a real-time pageview in Admaxxer's live sessions within 5 seconds.

 Step 5 — Optional: advanced settings (~30 sec)